lenzoburger/EthioTrade/README.md

-# EthioCoffeeWholesalers-WebApp
+# Ethio Trade
-Web Application for supporting wholesale coffee business processes.
-Built using the latest in ASP .Net Core WebApi(v2.2), Angular (v7),  Entity Framework, Bootstrap, Font-Awesome, sql-lite &amp; Azure.
+Web Application for buying and selling goods - Developed with ASP .Net Core 2.2 & Angular 7 and Hosted with Azure.

 ### Restore/Run
 1. Install dependencies